 Greek Sun Protection

-The sun is always strong in Greece – and on beaches and at archaeological sites there is often little shade.
-You will want to pack plenty sunscreen for your two-week Greece trip (it is really expensive to buy once there!).
-Additionally, don’t forget your favorite beach sunglasses and a wide-brimmed travel hat.
+You will want to pack plenty sunscreen for your two-week Greece trip (it is really expensive to buy once there).
+Additionally, don’t forget your favorite sunglasses and a wide-brimmed travel hat!

 Zippered Day Bag

-Unfortunately, pickpockets and scammers are part of visiting Greece – especially Athens.
-You will want to make sure you keep your personal items zipped up and out of reach.
+You will want to make sure to keep your personal items zipped up and out of reach.
 We use small backpacks and wore them on front when in the most congested areas of Athens.

 Greece Travel Insurance

 Start planning your trip to Greece!
 Search for the lowest airfares, the best accommodations and fun things to do…then start packing!
-Want more advice?
-Head over to our Travel Planning Page for tips on traveling – and for country-specific information, take a look at our Travel Guides Page!
+Want additional advice?
+Head over to our Travel Planning Page and for country-specific information, take a look at our Travel Guides Page!

 Pin it!
 See all of our travel pins on our JetSetting Fools Pinterest Board.